slochower/smirnoff-host-guest-manuscript/manuscript.md

 A comparison of angle parameters for SMIRNOFF99Frosst, GAFF v1.7, and GAFF v2.1.
 Values that differ by more than 10% are labeled in red.
 Precise atom names have been omitted to compress multiple angles with the same parameter values into a single label.
 </div>

-#### Dihedrals
+#### Dihedral parameters

-[Include the table of dihedral differences here.]{.banner .lightgrey}

-The dihedral parameters between SMIRNOFF99Frosst and GAFF v1.7 are very similar, with hte expceiton of...
-(Table @tbl:S99-vs-GAFF-v1.7).
+The dihedral parameters between SMIRNOFF99Frosst and GAFF v1.7 are extremely similar (where differences occur, they are in the second or third decimal place), with the exception of the $\ce{H1-C1-C2-O2}$ parameter, for which SMIRNOFF99Frosst applies a dihedral with periodicity = 1 and GAFF v1.7 applies a dihedral with a periodicity of 3 (Table @tbl:S99-vs-GAFF-v1.7 and @fig:dihedral).

 |   |  |  |  |  |  | SMIRNOFF99Frosst | GAFF v1.7 |
 | --- | --- | --- | --- | --- | --- | --- | --- |